Bank of England economist hints at 'significant' rate rise

 Mr Pill acknowledged that policymakers ability to reassure markets depends on the "essential stability and credibility" of the UK's macroeconomic framework.

-Many economists suggest that had the Chancellor allowed the Office for Budget Responsibility to assess his plans in time for the mini-Budget, that may have ensured less market instability - even if that assessment had thrown up questions about the credibility of the plans.
+Many economists suggest that had the chancellor allowed the Office for Budget Responsibility (OBR) to assess his plans in time for the mini-budget, that may have ensured less market instability - even if that assessment had thrown up questions about the credibility of the plans.

-For the turmoil of the last few days has notched up substantial costs for those far from trading floors.
+The turmoil of the last few days has notched up substantial costs for those far from trading floors.

-The heightened expectation of interest rates is seeing deals for new mortgage borrowers, or re-mortgages rising sharply - or disappearing.
+The heightened expectation of interest rates is seeing deals for new mortgage borrowers, or re-mortgages, rising sharply - or disappearing.

-The government's own costs for borrowing soared by £14bn, the Resolution Foundation think tank estimates - money that could have been earmarked for public services or to fund tax cuts.
+The government's own costs for borrowing soared by £14bn, the Resolution Foundation think-tank estimates - money that could have been earmarked for public services or to fund tax cuts.

+Mr Pill also said that the recent announcement by the Treasury on a further fiscal event in November, alongside new economic forecasts from the OBR was "helpful".

+The chancellor's plans will require a large increase in government borrowing and concerns among investors about the UK's ability to pay that debt led to the value of the pound falling and pushed the cost of UK government borrowing to near record levels.